-You cannot roll over a distribution to a designated Roth account in another employer's plan.
+You cannot roll over a payment from the Plan that is not from a designated Roth account to a designated Roth account in another employer plan.
 However, you can roll the distribution over into a designated Roth account in the distributing Plan.
 If you roll over a payment from the Plan to a designated Roth account in the Plan, the amount of the payment rolled over (reduced by any after-tax amounts directly rolled over) will be taxed.
 In general, the 10% additional income tax on early distributions will not apply.
-However, if you take the amount rolled over out of the Roth IRA within the 5-year period that begins on January 1 of the year of the rollover, the 10% additional income tax will apply (unless an exception applies).
+However, if you take the amount rolled over out of the designated Roth account within the 5-year period that begins on January 1 of the year of the rollover, the 10% additional income tax will apply (unless an exception applies).